Join The Forum To Get inspired Ideas

 If you buy a human wig, you can design your own style.
 No matter how you plan to design it, the general rule is that you should press out the hairline and separate it with a hot comb.
 This makes the wig look more natural and realistic.
 If you buy Synthetic wigs, avoid thermal styling tools.
 It would cause irreparable damage to the synthetic wig.

 1. Don't wear wigs for long periods of time.
 For wigs, prolonged perspiration can shorten their lifespan.
-So you need to take care of your wig periodically.
 You also need to take regular care of your hair, as wearing wigs for long periods of time can cause drying, breakage and hair loss.